mjgs/routes-builder/Readme.md

   * Auto-loading of route definitions, route middleware and route handlers
   * Auto-creation of routes
   * HTML page to view routes and per-route middleware during development
-  * Flexible structure where you can use any folder naming and positioning you like
+  * Flexible folder naming and positioning
   * Simple command line tool to create new projects
-  * Defaults to using Express but you can write your own route loading and building functions
+  * Platform agnostic with customisable route loading and building functions (defaults to using Express)
+  * Single file apps for convenience in small projects

 ## Getting Started